Click + follow above for regular updates from the Adhisthana Kula

-There is a lot of discussion taking place at the moment both within the Triratna community and among those interested in us, much of it online.
+There has been a lot of discussion about our past as a community over the past two years, both within Triratna and among those interested in us, much of it online.
 The topics mainly stem from the early days of Triratna (or the FWBO, as it was then called) and include concerns around some of the past sexual activity of Sangharakshita, the founder of Triratna, and some of the ideas that influenced people’s behaviour.

 Understandably, there is a wish to know what happened and what has been done to address whatever was unskilful or unhelpful, to respond to anyone who suffered as a result, and to ensure real change has taken place.
 Online discussion enables information and debate to be shared widely and rapidly, but the information can be contradictory, and the debate become polarised.
 We want to acknowledge the problematic aspects of our past, while not wanting to dismiss so much that is positive in what Sangharakshita and so many of us have managed to bring into being over the first 50 years of our community.

 In response to this situation, in early February six Order members with responsibilities across Triratna began to meet regularly at Adhisthana.
 At first we simply wanted to share our impressions of what was happening in our various areas of responsibility, but we found it so helpful we decided to continue meeting, and to call ourselves the ‘Adhisthana Kula’.